One of the most common oral health issues is gum (periodontal) disease. It’s also a major cause of tooth loss in adults.

-Advanced gum, or periodontal, disease infects the tissues that support the teeth.
-As the tissue is attacked and the infection worsens, tooth loss can happen.
+Advanced gum disease (periodontitis) infects the tissues that support the teeth.
+As the tissue is attacked and the infection worsens, tooth loss can result.

 If you develop advanced periodontitis, the bone and supporting tissues around your teeth are affected.
 Your gums and teeth may need to be treated surgically or removed.

 If you notice any of the following warning signs of gum disease, contact your dentist:

 You can have gum disease and not know it.
 Left untreated, gum disease can lead to other serious medical conditions, including diabetes and heart disease, along with premature delivery and low birth weight babies.